Swapnil Rajshekhar

-Swapnil Rajshekhar Bhutkar (born 31 May 1976) is an Indian actor and writer, most known for his roles in television series such as Raja Shiv Chhatrapati (as Netaji Palkar), Kulaswamini (as Yashodhan Inamdar) both on television channel Star Pravah, Khel Mandala (as Wakade Sarkar) on the television channel Mi Marathi, Veer Shivaji (as Kanhoji Jedhe) on Colors, in Swapnanchya Palikadley (as Koushal Nimkar) on Star Pravah, Ajunhi Chand Raat Aahe (as Suryakant Sarnoubat) on Zee Marathi, Char Divas Sasuche (as Rajan Phadke) on ETV Marathi, participated in the reality show Zhunj Marathmoli on ETV Marathi, Jai Malhar (as Indra Dev) on Zee Marathi also in Swarajyarakshak sambhaji as Ganoji shirke on Zee Marathi and Asava Sundar Swapnancha Bangla (as Rajshekhar Purohit) on Colors Marathi.
+Swapnil Rajshekhar Bhutkar is an Indian actor and writer, most known for his roles in various Marathi television series.

 He has been a popular anchor, host of various musical shows, and as a singer has performed in a great number of musical shows with various groups.
-He was the winner of Zee Antakshari – Goa award in 1997.
+He was the winner of Zee TV's Antakshari – Goa award in 1997.
 He is from Kolhapur, Maharashtra, India.

 Early life

 Swapnil was born in Kolhapur, Maharashtra.
 His father Rajshekhar (Janardan Bhutkar) was a great actor and one of the finest thespians of the Marathi film industry.
 Janardan had nurtured the dream of acting in cinemas and in its pursuit came to Kolhapur, during his struggling years he stayed at his sister’s place and would regularly visit Jayaprabha Studio.
 His life took turn when he happened to meet "Bhalji Pendharkar".
 Bhalji saw the talent in Janardan Bhutkar and offered him small role in Akashaganga.
 Bhalaji changed his name from Janardan to Rajshekhar.
 It is with this last name that Swapnil debuted in films, and, for all public purposes, he used Rajshekhar as his last name.

 His mother Vaishali Rajshekhar also had a keen interest in acting and has done several Marathi Films and Theatre.
 Swapnil attended the "Private High School" in Kolhapur, and later went on to study in "New College Kolhapur" to complete his Sociology Degree.
 He then joined the theatre.